-As at 31 December 2022, the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
-The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea branches and some mortality business written in the Canada PLRL branch, as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
-The longevity business comprises both longevity swap and asset backed longevity risk transfer business, mainly in the UK.
-PLRL's UK and Singapore businesses were transferred to RIBM on 1 January 2022 as part of the Corporate Restructure and subsequently PLRL's Korea and Canada business were transferred to RIBM on 1 January 2023.
+As at 31 December 2023, the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
+The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea branches as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
+The longevity business comprises both longevity swap and funded reinsurance business, mainly in the UK.
+PLRL's Korea and Canada business were transferred to RIBM on 1 January 2023.